webspatial/sample-techshop/README.md

 ### For Vision Pro

-Open two terminals and run these two commands in each one:
+Open the terminal and run these command:

 ```bash
 npm run devavp